jrroosevelt/VS2PCG/VS2PCG_bans_errata.md

 This rule change is to unify the intent that a Wild location can be used to generate a power symbol for an effect like Rhino's Stupid or Juggernaut's "It's Gonna Take Something More To Stop Me!"
 See the [July 2019 Rules Update.](https://drive.google.com/file/d/1y95RZDM2Ualcn__Z87UTj9kvFgiXk73N/view?fbclid=IwAR2fMgAc9SM3uLepVY2dO1MWQzSHJoBztx7gD9VR3IhbogRIIPBe8upAotw) for a complete explanation.

-## Individual Card Rulings/Changes

-### **Alien Symbiote**

-* *If a character that is equipped with the [Alien Symbiote](https://i.imgur.com/rKPvFQT.png) gains an equipment card, put the Alien Symbiote in the KO pile.*

-The text on Alien Symbiote says that it cannot be KO'd but the One-Equip rule in the rule book will override this text if the character is equipped with another equipment card.
-Cards must explicitly (not implicitly) override game mechanics and this was ruled that it was not intended to override the one-equipment rule.

 ## Tournament Rules

 ### **Split Universe**